drys-cli/drys/docs/man/tem.rst

 It is useful to know the basic terminology of **tem**:

-   1. A *template file* is a file that can be reused in multiple similar projects
+   1. A *template* is a file or directory that is meant to be reused
-   2. A *tem repository* is a directory where template files/directories are stored
+   2. A *tem repository* is a directory where templates are stored
+   3. A *local environment* is an environment that is active only when you enter a directory

 OPTIONS
 =======